Meralco Avenue

 Meralco Avenue is a north-south thoroughfare in Ortigas Center in Pasig, Metro Manila, Philippines.
 It links Ortigas Avenue in the north and Shaw Boulevard in the south and borders the western edge of Valle Verde in Ugong.
 It is named after the Manila Electric Company (Meralco), headquartered at the avenue's intersection with Ortigas Avenue.
 Other notable businesses on Meralco Avenue include UnionBank Plaza, Marco Polo Ortigas Manila, Ayala Malls The 30th, Metrowalk, and the mixed-use development called Capitol Commons at the former Rizal Provincial Capitol lot on Meralco and Shaw Boulevard.

-Construction of the Shaw station of the Metro Manila Subway in 2025, located along the portion of Meralco Avenue that is closed since 2022.
+Construction of the Shaw Boulevard station of the Metro Manila Subway in 2025, located along the portion of Meralco Avenue that is closed since 2022.

 Due to the construction of the Metro Manila Subway, the portion of the avenue from Shaw Boulevard to Anda Road, adjacent to Capitol Commons, has been closed since October 3, 2022, and is planned to remain closed until 2028.